bouroo/go-clone-struct/README.md

 # go-clone-struct
-Just clone struct lazy way in Go with encoding/gob
+Just clone struct lazy way in Go with encoding